 No ‘moisture meter’ of any type can give consistently accurate ‘moisture’ readings across the different mixes and densities of concrete.
-Additionally, other components (metal reinforcing bar, aggregate size and amount, etc.) can cause false indications of ‘moisture’ especially with non-pin meters.
+Additionally, other components (metal reinforcing bar, aggregate size, and amount, etc.) can cause false indications of ‘moisture’, especially with non-pin meters.
 But pin-type ‘moisture’ meters are also not practical for moisture measurement because variable chemical and physical characteristics in concrete can cause false readings due to changes in electrical resistance that have nothing to do with moisture.

 Additionally, even IF the so-called ‘concrete moisture meters’ were sufficiently accurate (again, they are not), they only measure ‘moisture’ (not relative humidity) in a very small area near the surface of the concrete slab.
 This type of surface ‘moisture’ testing tells us nothing about the conditions down in the slab.
 Once a floor covering is placed on a concrete slab, the relative humidity (RH) within the slab will equilibrate throughout the thickness of the slab.
-This means that a slab that may have been “dry” (low RH) at the surface (without a floor covering) will see a higher RH (migrated from down in the concrete) at the surface, when the floor covering has been installed.
+This means that a slab that may have been “dry” (low RH) at the surface (without a floor covering) will see a higher RH (migrated from down in the concrete) at the surface when the floor covering has been installed.
 This is where the problems occur.
 The calcium chloride test method (moisture vapor emission), and the UK-based ‘hood’ method (RH) both have the same problem, as they are also surface tests.

-Keep in mind that an uncovered concrete slab will indeed have a relative humidity gradient (typically drier at the surface; much wetter at depth) throughout its thickness until a floor covering is put on top.
+Keep in mind that an uncovered concrete slab will indeed have an RH gradient (typically drier at the surface; much wetter at depth) throughout its thickness until a floor covering is put on top.
 Under normal conditions, the RH at roughly 50% slab depth will be significantly higher than the surface unless the slab has been down for a long time, and a vapor retarder is directly underneath the slab.
 In reality, the surface of the concrete will more closely reflect the RH in the room or building which gives no indication of the potential for a flooring failure due to the high RH deep in the slab that will migrate to the surface when the concrete can no longer emit water vapor due to the non-permeable floor covering.

-Learn more about Relative Humidity Probes.
+Learn more about RH probes.

 Latest posts by Ron Smith (see all)